 Cancer survivors can be affected by a number of health problems, but often a major concern is facing cancer again.
 If a cancer comes back after treatment it's called a recurrence.
 But some cancer survivors may develop a new, unrelated cancer later.
 This is called a second cancer.

 Being treated for bladder cancer doesn’t mean you can’t get another cancer.
-Survivors of bladder cancer can get any type of second cancer, but they have an increased risk these cancers compared to the general population:
+Survivors of bladder cancer can get any type of second cancer, but they have an increased risk of these cancers compared to the general population:

 Many of these cancers have been clearly linked to smoking, which is also a major risk factor for bladder cancer.
 Talk to your doctor if you need help to quit smoking.

 After completing treatment for bladder cancer, you should see your doctor regularly.
 Let them know about any new symptoms or problems, because they could be caused by the cancer coming back, a new disease, or a second cancer.

 Bladder cancer survivors should also follow the American Cancer Society guidelines for the early detection of cancer, such as those for colorectal and lung cancer.
 Most experts don’t recommend any other testing to look for second cancers unless you have symptoms.
 Again, this means it's important to tell your doctors about any changes you notice.

 There are steps you can take to lower your risk and stay as healthy as possible.
 One of the most important you can do is quit using any form of tobacco and stay away from tobacco smoke.
 Smoking increases the risk of a lot of the second cancers seen after bladder cancer, as well as many other cancers.

 To help maintain good health, bladder cancer survivors should also: